Free standard shipping and returns on all orders

 We have met different perfume collectors.
 For example, people who tend to own a few fragrances and others who own thousands.

-Think about it, would you experience your fragrances better if you had, say, five, or if you had 50 or 100?
+Think about it, would you better experience your fragrances if you had, say, five, or if you had 50 or 100?
 I think the answer is clear.
 Less is more in this case.

 It's not a job, it's a hobby